 - b.
 To increase (steepen) header angle, operate HEADER TILT DOWN switch on GSL handle so that cylinder extends.
 The CDM display will show a reading on the lower line of increasing value between 00.0 and 10.0. - c.
 The header tilt switch can be deactivated to prevent inadvertent header angle changes when pressing the header height control switches.
-Refer to Section 5.18.5 Cab Display Module Programming - 1.
+Refer to paragraph 5.17.5 Cab Display Module Programming - 1.
 Switch to PROGRAM mode on CDM. - 2.
-Press SELECT until SET CONTROL LOCKS? is displayed.

-- 4. Press to LOCK (deactivate) the control. - 5.
-Press PROGRAM to exit.
+Press SELECT until SET CONTROL LOCKS? is displayed. - 3.
+Press > to display HEADER TILT. - 4.
+Press to LOCK (deactivate) the control. - 5.
+Press PROGRAM to exit. - d.
+Periodically check the operation of the hook locking mechanism and ensure that it is working properly as follows: